khordoo/chatbot-pytorch/README.md

  extract the dialogs based on a specific genre.

-The data needs to be downloaded and extracted into the data folder.Due to the relatively small amount of dataset, We keep the loaded dialogs in memory for fast processing and pass the processed dialog pait directly to our training routing for training.
+The data needs to be downloaded and extracted into the data folder.Due to the relatively small amount of dataset, We keep the loaded dialogs in memory for fast processing and pass the processed dialog directly to our training routing for training.

 In here is a sample dialog from a comedy genre :
 ```
-I'll see you next time.
-Sure.
-Bye.
-How are you?
-Better than ever.
+Why are you doing this?
+I just wanted to keep an eye on you.
+Where did everything go?'
+I sold it all at auction.
+Seriously?
+Yes.
 ```

 ### References